 DETAILS: Studies show the number of women in higher education in computer science is falling drastically.
 Girl Tech is geared toward girls in middle school because interest seems to start decreasing around that age.

 The registration fee is $30 per girl, which covers lunch both days, snacks and a participation t-shirt.
-To be eligible to participate, the girl must be entering 7th, 8th or 9th grade in the fall of 2013.
+To be eligible to participate, the girl must be entering 7th, 8th or 9th grade in the fall of 2011.
 For more information about the camp and to register visit http://csc.uis.edu/girltech/.
-The registration deadline is Thursday, June 6.
+Registration is suggested by June 6, 2011.